Aravindk12345/apiTesting-mocha-boilerplate/README.md

 # License

-This project is licensed under the Apache License 2.0 - see the LICENSE.md file for details
+This project is licensed under the Apache License 2.0 - see the [License](LICENSE) file for details